Seven-Branched Sword: Interpretation of the inscription

 Middle of the first side: The characters show the sword was made of steel and can repel an enemy.
 The subsequent characters are the most controversial part of the inscription.
-Kim notes that the sword uses the term "候王" translated as "enfeoffed lord," and thus claimed that the Wa king was subservient to the Baekje ruler.
+Kim notes that the sword uses the term "候王" translated as "enfeoffed lord," and thus claimed that the Wa king was subservient to the Paekche ruler as could be seen in 6th and 7th centuries, 3 times the Wa were conscripted for Baekje's wars against Silla (554, 562, 662) but never the reverse, even for its final battle in the Battle of Baekgang and its subsequent aftermath of building Korean-style fortresses in Japan.
 The majority of Japanese scholars do not agree with Kim's theory.
 They note that the meaning of the term "候王" varied in the different periods.
-After the Han Dynasty, the term was used fluently and always just as an honorific.
+After the Han dynasty, the term was used fluently and always just as an honorific.

-End of the first side: Although four of the five last characters are undecodable, the last character indicates that the previous ones were either the name of author or a prayer phrase such as "永年大吉祥"(Have Great Fortunes Forever").
+End of the first side: Although four of the five last characters are undecodable, the last character indicates that the previous ones were either the name of the author or a prayer phrase such as "永年大吉祥"(Have Great Fortunes Forever").
 In both cases, the phrase should generally indicate the end of inscription, and that the text on the second side is not a continuation.
 There is also a theory that the second side was written by different person, or at different time.

-11th to 13th characters on the second side, and who presented the sword: the 11th to 13th characters may be decodable as "王世子"(Crown Prince), causing some scholars to regard that the sword was presented by the Crown Prince of Baekje, who eventually ascended as King Geungusu.
-However, as this segment includes ambiguous characters, it is not entirely clear who in Baekje presented the sword.
+11th to 13th characters on the second side, and who presented the sword: the 11th to 13th characters may be decodable as "王世子"(Crown Prince), causing some scholars to regard that the sword was presented by the Crown Prince of Paekche, who eventually ascended as King Geungusu.
+However, as this segment includes ambiguous characters, it is not entirely clear who in Paekche presented the sword.

-17th character on the second side: The character is regarded to be either "音"(Sound) or "晉"(Jin Dynasty).
+17th character on the second side: The character is regarded to be either "音"(Sound) or "晉"(Jin dynasty).
 The former interpretation indicates that the phrase "奇生聖音" has a Buddhist or Taoist nuance, and that the bestower has "lived under august (holy) sounds".
-Other scholars suggest that the phrase means "born coincidentally on august (holy) Jin Dynasty".
+Other scholars suggest that the phrase means "born coincidentally on august (holy) Jin dynasty".

 19th to 23rd characters on the second side, and the presentee: The phrase, "爲倭王旨造", is translated in various ways through different interpretations of the 22nd character "旨".